CryptKeeperZK/crypt-keeper-extension/.github/PULL_REQUEST_TEMPLATE.md

 ## Pre-Merge Checklist

 - [ ] PR template is filled out
+- [ ] Pre-commit and pre-push hook checks are passed
+- [ ] E2E tests are passed locally
 - [ ] **IF** this PR fixes a bug, a test that _would have_ caught the bug has been added
 - [ ] PR is linked to the appropriate GitHub issue
 - [ ] PR has been added to the appropriate release Milestone